 I am a postdoctoral researcher for NCSA at the University of Illinois at Urbana-Champaign.
 My research focuses on the development and application of software to study whole organisms at the single cell level using stochastic, spatially resolved computer simulations.
 I am a lead developer of Lattice Microbes a GPU accelerated simulation code which includes highly efficient methods to sample trajectories from the solution to both the chemical master equation, as well as the reaction–diffusion master equation.
 I am most interested in building detailed kinetic models of cellular processes which approach the genome scale.
-Currently, I am working toward the integration of a model of ribosome biogenesis in Escherichia coli with metabolism.
+Currently, I am working on GPU-based hybrid methods combining RDME simulations with other modalities to span the many length/time/concentration scales governing the dynamics of living cells.

 Earnest TM, Cole JA, Peterson JR, Hallock MJ, Kuhlman TE, Luthey-Schulten Z, “Ribosome biogenesis in replicating cells: integration of experiment and theory,” Biopolymers 105(10):735–751 (2016), doi:10.1002/bip.22892.